RCL-lab/protein-structure-conversion/PDB_Example/ReadMe.txt

 PDB Example :
     This folder contains of different protein pdb and some psf examples.
-That can be used as an input (after doing the VMD preprocessing) to the protein conversion program.
+These can be used as an input (after doing the VMD preprocessing)     to the protein conversion program.
 	- 1I10.pdb, 1I10.psf : https://www.rcsb.org/structure/1I10
 	  HUMAN MUSCLE L-LACTATE DEHYDROGENASE M CHAIN,
 	  These .pdb and .psf includes 8 chains, it needs to first split the chains and then extract the cordinates.